wsprague-nu/doranet/samples/3-writing-operators.md

 ## Ring-Forming Reactions in RDKit

-While something like aldol condensation is technically capable of ring-forming, we will use a different reaction for this part.
+Testing one example of esterification, ethanol with 5-hydroxyvaleric acid, shows that the expected products are generated.

 ```python
 esterification = engine.op.rdkit("[O&+0:1]=[C&+0:2]-[O&+0&H1:3].[O&+0&H1:4]>>[*:1]=[*:2]-[*:4].[*:3]")
 ```

-Testing one example of esterification, ethanol with 5-hydroxyvaleric acid, shows that the expected products are generated.

 ```sh
 >>> esterification(hydroxyvaleric_acid,ethanol)
 ((MolDatBasic('CCOC(=O)CCCCO'), MolDatBasic('O')),)
 ```

 However, there is an additional reaction which is possible given these reactants.
 This would be the intramolecular esterification to produce δ-valerolactone.
-How would this be represented within this system?
+How would such an operation be represented within this system?
 While you could produce a custom operator type that operates on all subsets of reactants, the easier method is to simply create a new operator which performs the intramolecular variant.

 ```python
 esterification_intra = engine.op.rdkit("([O&+0:1]=[C&+0:2]-[O&+0&H1:3].[O&+0&H1:4])>>[*:1]=[*:2]-[*:4].[*:3]")
 ```

 Note the parentheses surrounding the reactants.
-This indicates that while the `.` character is present, it indicates only a disconnect within the template, not that there are separate templates for independent molecules.
-We can see that the result is the intramolecular condensation.
+Their presence indicates that even though the `.` character is present, it indicates only a disconnect within the template, but there is ultimately only one reactant template.
+We can show that the result of this formulation is the intramolecular condensation.

 ```sh
 >>> esterification_intra(hydroxyvaleric_acid)